Kushmandi, Dakshin Dinajpur: Demographics

 As per the 2011 Census of India, Kushmundi had a total population of 3,948, of which 1,999 (51%) were males and 1,949 (49%) were females.
 Population below 6 years was 371.
 The total number of literates in Kushmundi was 3,104 (86.78% of the population over 6 years).

 Transport

 State Highway 10A passes through Kushmandi.

 New broad gauge line from Kaliaganj to Buniadpur (33.10 km), passing through Kushmandi, was included in the budget 2010–11.
 157.938 ha of land to be acquired.
 As of August 2018, project work by Northeast Frontier Railway held up mainly because of paucity of funds.

 Education

 Kushmandi Government College was established at Kushmandi in 2015.
 It is affiliated to Gour Banga University and offers honours courses in Bengali, English, history, philosophy and political science, and general courses in arts and science.

 Healthcare

 Kushmandi Rural Hospital at Kushmandi (with 30 beds) is the main medical facility in Kushmandi CD Block.
-There are primary health centres at Sehail (Nanaharpara PHC) (with10 beds) and Aminpur (with 10 beds).
+There are primary health centres at Sehail (Nanaharpara PHC) (with 10 beds) and Aminpur (with 10 beds).